djhshih/rose/README.md

 (`rose`) and a server (`rosed`) program for converting identifiers from one type to another based on conversion tables stored in tab-delimited format.

-Existing conversion tables can be retrieved from such resources as BioMart and UCSC Genome Browser using, for example, [apiarius](https://github.com/djhshih/apiarius).
+Existing conversion tables can be retrieved from such public databases using, for example, [apiarius](https://github.com/djhshih/apiarius).

 ## Requirement